tonysheng01/Breakout/README.md

 ### Powerups
 Powerups are added to enhance the adventure.
 They are randomly spawned when blocks are destroyed and slowly fall down until reaching the bottom, at which moment they disappear.
 The player can choose to activate a powerup by catching it with the paddle.
 Currently six types of powerups are included in the game:
-1. **Paddle size increase:** Temporarily widens the paddle, making it easier to catch the ball.
+1. **Paddle size increase (orange icon):** Temporarily widens the paddle, making it easier to catch the ball.
-2. **Ball speed increase:** Increases the speed of the ball.
+2. **Ball speed increase (violet icon):** Increases the speed of the ball.
 The effect will be cumulative throughout the game so choose wisely!
-3. **Pass-through:** Temporarily lets the ball pass through all bricks it touches without bouncing back.
+3. **Pass-through (green icon):** Temporarily lets the ball pass through all bricks it touches without bouncing back.
-4. **Sticky paddle:** Enables the "sticky paddle" feature for a short period of time, making the ball stuck on the paddle when being caught.
+4. **Sticky paddle (pink icon):** Enables the "sticky paddle" feature for a short period of time, making the ball stuck on the paddle when being caught.
 Useful for adjusting the ball's launching position and angle.
-5. **Confuse:** Temporarily places the scene upside-down and inverts all control.
+5. **Confuse (red icon):** Temporarily places the scene upside-down and inverts all control.
 You might not want this.
-6. **Chaos:** Creates a chaotic effect where the scene is heavily distorted, lasting for a few seconds.
+6. **Chaos (dark crimson icon):** Creates a chaotic effect where the scene is heavily distorted, lasting for a few seconds.
 Avoid at all costs!
 > Hint: powerups with reddish icons are generally associated with unwanted effects.

 ### Customizing the Levels